pontazaricardo/OpenGL_Shadings/README.md

     return 0;
 }
 ```
 where the default OpenGL functions are included prior to the *myInit()* function.
 If you want to add custom code, please do so in the *myInit()* or after it.
+The glut functions are standard implementations of OpenGl.

 ### Visualization